Oscar Murillo: The flooded garden

 July 20-August 26, 2024

-Oscar Murillo will transform the Tate Modern’s Turbine Hall into a new installation, The flooded garden.
-Taking inspiration from Claude Monet’s Water Lilies series and the garden in which he painted them, visitors are invited to paint water and waves onto a monumental wall of canvas, creating a layered, collaborative painting of epic proportions.
-Ahead of the opening, Murillo will collaborate with others to load blank canvases with words and sentences that reflect individual experiences and concerns.
-This will form the first layer of the painting, over which the public’s wave-like, gestural brushstrokes will be added to create the flooded garden.
+The installation The flooded garden took inspiration from Claude Monet’s Water Lilies series and the garden in which he painted them.
+Visitors were invited to paint water and waves onto a monumental wall of canvas, creating a layered, collaborative painting of epic proportions.
+Ahead of the opening, Murillo collaborated with others to load blank canvases with words and sentences that reflect individual experiences and concerns.
+This formed the first layer of the painting, over which the public’s wave-like, gestural brushstrokes were added to create The flooded garden.
 Murillo often creates works which bring people together.
-At Tate Modern, visitors will be invited to get involved in the energizing process of mark-making, creating multiple large-scale collaborative artworks inspired by Murillo’s pieces.
+At Tate Modern, visitors were invited to get involved in the energizing process of mark-making, creating multiple large-scale collaborative artworks inspired by Murillo’s pieces.